 On October 24, 2006, the Company entered into registration rights agreements with respect to the senior notes and the senior subordinated notes.
-Pursuant to the registration rights agreements, the Company has agreed that it will use its reasonable best efforts to register with the Securities and Exchange Commission notes having substantially identical terms as the senior notes and notes having substantially identical terms as the senior subordinated notes as part of offers to exchange freely tradable exchange notes for each series of notes (each, an "Exchange Offer").
+Pursuant to the registration rights agreements, the Company has agreed that it will use its reasonable best efforts to register with the Securities and Exchange Commission notes having substantially identical terms as the senior subordinated notes as part of offers to exchange freely tradable exchange notes for each series of notes (each, an "Exchange Offer").
 The Company is required to use its reasonable best efforts to cause each Exchange Offer to be completed or, if required, to have one or more shelf registration statements declared effective, within 315 days after the issue date of each of the senior notes and the senior subordinated notes.
 If the Company fails to meet this target the annual interest rate on the applicable series of notes will increase by 0.25%.
-The annual interest rate on the applicable series of notes will explicate the registration default continues, up to a maximum additional interest rate of 0.5% per year over the applicable interest rate described above.
+The annual interest rate on the applicable series of notes will increase by an additional 0.25% for each subsequent 90-day period during which the registration default continues, up to a maximum additional interest rate of 0.5% per year over the applicable interest rate described above.
 If the registration default is corrected, the applicable interest rate on the applicable series of notes will revert to the original level.